- As low as $332/Night

 Guest Access:

 Each of our vacation units is accessed by a keyless door code for ease of entry, and accepts for a zero-interaction check-in/check-out process.
-A door code specific to each guests’ stay will be supplied the day prior to your check-in.
+A door code specific to each guests’ stay will be included the day prior to your check-in.
 If you have any questions about directions or access to the property, our team would be happy to assist.

 Once you confirm your reservation at The Wonderer, you will receive a link to book your time to visit the Campus.
 Please note, all exercise classes and ticketed events are offered based on availability and may come at an additional cost.
 Day Passes are available with required pre-registration via a link that will be shared with you upon booking.